-When I first heard about ProLon from my girlfriend, the lovely curator of this blog, I thought it was another one of those gimmicky diets.
-However, after watching my girlfriend do it and seeing how good she felt after, I was convinced enough to give it a shot.
+When I first heard about ProLon from my girlfriend, I thought it was another one of those gimmicky diets.
+However, after watching her do it and seeing how good she felt after, I was convinced enough to give it a shot.
 Here it is – the ProLon review for the curious men who may be interested in it.

 ProLon, in a nutshell

-So ProLon, in a word, is sequential.
-The box you get has everything you need: an-actually useful water bottle; the “meals”; a Gatorade-esque “L-Drink”; mineral packets; and tea.
+So ProLon in a word, is sequential.
+The box you get has everything you need: an-actually useful water bottle, the “meals”, a Gatorade-esque “L-Drink”, mineral packets, some snack bars, and tea.
 The each day is self-contained.
 You get five boxes – numbered sequentially 1 through 5.
 You do each box in order and consume only what is in the box for the particular day.
 You’ll get approximately 3 meals per day, plus tea and (on days 2 through 5) L-drink.

 However, you’re not done at day 5.
 You have to basically re-introduce your body food on day 6, so that means light meals.
 You get to day 7 and you can resume normal meals.
 The purpose of the diet is to get your body to detox on a cellular and metabolic level, and can be done as often as once a month (if you’re a true masochist).
 ProLon Review

 There are two options.
 My girlfriend did the first one, which you can read about here.
 I did the second option.
 I say “option” but the only real difference is the flavors of soups and L-drink you get each day.
 ProLon Review

 Day 1 was by far the worst of the five.
 Coincidentally, it’s also the day I had the most calories during the program.
 I had no energy, couldn’t focus and it was an absolute struggle.
 I had a throbbing headache all day and by the time 9pm rolled around, I was in bed.
 In my girlfriend’s experience with it, her second day was the worst, so I was a little apprehensive.